sebica98/ChessClubWebsite/README.md

 # ChessClubWebsite
-Online website for a local chess club
+Online website for a local chess club.

 Project created using python 3.12.